Accessing MCECS Computer Labs with Remote Desktop

 - Disconnected (from their remote login session) for more than 10 minutes.

 How to Connect: Native Client vs Web Browser

 There are two ways to use RDP with the lab machines: Connect via Native RDP Client and Connect via Web.
 Using a native RDP client will give better performance, but it will also require you to be on the VPN.
 The Web browser option does not require the VPN and is much simpler to use, but there is a moderate decrease in performance and responsiveness.

 Connect via Native RDP Client

-- Click on the link next to the lab machine and download a .rdp file
+- Click on the Connect via native RDP Client link for the lab machine you want and download a .rdp file

 - Get on the VPN